Your journey to becoming a Professional Barbell Coach starts here.

 - Weekly conference video calls with your Staff Coach to discuss the weekly assignment

 - Weekly reading and coaching assignments, and periodic writing assignments

 The program consists of weekly academic assignments and coaching tasks.
 Academic topics are broken into five modules:

 - Professional and Business Considerations

-The students are also assigned weekly coaching tasks such as visualization exercises, video breakdown to identify setup or movement errors for the lifts, and identifying differences in anthropometry.
-Coaching assignments are be given to the students in a set progression with each assignment focusing on improving a specific aspect of coaching skill or knowledge.
-Each assignment builds upon the previous ones and integrate information from the curriculum assignments as well.
+The students are also assigned weekly coaching tasks such as visualization exercises and video breakdown to identify setup or movement errors for the lifts, and differences in anthropometry.
+Coaching assignments are given to the students in a set progression with each assignment focusing on improving a specific aspect of coaching skill or knowledge.
+Each assignment builds upon the previous and integrates material from the academic curriculum as well.
 The coaching assignments are discussed weekly in conjunction with the academic assignment, as per the Curriculum and Lesson Plan.
-Students are also required to periodically film themselves teaching and coaching the lifts and submit those videos for review and discussion on Slack and during the group conference calls.
+Students are also encouraged to periodically film themselves teaching and coaching the lifts and submit those videos for review and discussion on Slack and during the group conference calls.

 A longer writing assignment is required of the students at the end of each academic module and also near the completion of the Education Program to allow for the student to display what they have learned during the program.
 The Staff Coach provides written and/or verbal feedback on these assignments.

 At the conclusion of the final week of the program, the Staff Coach and Program Director provide written feedback to each student detailing their coaching strengths and weaknesses and a list of items that they need to work on to improve as a coach.
 The Staff Coach for the graduating group also nominates any outstanding performers from the group to move on to the Intern Program as a BLOC Intern, and the nominees are discussed by all of the Staff Coaches and the BLOC leadership team to make a final ruling.